timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

     <li>etc...</li>
 </ul>

-As every interface the provided Rest interface will be the one which determines the behaviour of the application towards a consumer.
+As the provided REST interface will be the one which determines the behaviour of the application towards a consumer.

 So why not BDD it?

 ## Example in book inventory app
-For my example <a href="https://github.com/tamaslang/book-inventory-boot" target="_blank">book inventory app</a> I implemented automatic behaviour driven tests to verify the rest APIs in a full application context embedded into Spring's
+For my example <a href="https://github.com/tamaslang/book-inventory-boot" target="_blank">book inventory app</a> I implemented automatic behaviour driven tests to verify the REST APIs in a full application context embedded into Spring's
 <a href="http://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/testing.html#spring-mvc-test-framework" target="_blank">Mock MVC</a>.<br/>
-In the tests I set up a full application context but I mock the RestTemplate to cut external service calls and I use an in memory (hsql) db.
+I set up a full application context but mocked the RestTemplate to cut external service calls and used an in memory (hsql) db.

 Under the hood <a href="https://cukes.info/" target="_blank">Cucumber</a> library provides the framework for defining the expected behaviour.
 The testcases are using Cucumber's plain text DSL: